BANKONPYTHAI/qOracleAlpha/README.md

 There are no mint or burn functions after genesis—the supply is forever fixed.

-You can integrate this token with price oracles and DeFi protocols as a highly reliable unit-of-value, knowing knowing that BANKON PYTHAI has a fixed supply of 10000.000000000000 BANKON PYTHAI
+BANKON PYTHAI will integrate with qOracle as a DeFi protocols to create a highly reliable unit-of-value.
+BANKON PYTHAI has a fixed supply of 10000.000000000000 BANKON PYTHAI